Read Smith’s plans for the fall 2021 semester.

 B.A., Oxford University

 Carolyn Shread is Senior Lecturer in French at Mount Holyoke College and teaches as a faculty exchange at Smith College.
-Her research areas include 20th-century and contemporary French and Francophone literature, with a special interest in Haitian literature and women's writing.
+Her research areas include 20th-century and contemporary French and Francophone literature, with a special interest in Haitian literature and in women's writing.
 She is also actively involved in the field of translation studies.
 She has translated both scholarly and literary texts, and has written numerous articles on translation.
 Her most recent translations are five books by contemporary French philosopher Catherine Malabou.
 She has published three articles on the intersection of translation and Malabou's signature concept, plasticity, as well as introducing Bracha Ettinger’s psychoanalytic concept of metramorphosis as a means of rethinking translational paradigms with a feminist lens.
-She has written multiple articles on her process translating Marie Vieux-Chauvet’s Les Rapaces and is on the editorial board of the Haitian journal Legs et Littérature and is an assistant editor of Translation: A Transdisciplinary Journal.
+She has written several articles on her process translating Marie Vieux-Chauvet’s Les Rapaces and is on the editorial board of the Haitian journal Legs et Littérature.

 “Watching Thinking Move: Malabou in Translation” in Thinking Catherine Malabou: Passionate Disattachments, ed.
-Isabel Dahms Rowman and Littlefield, forthcoming.
+Isabel Dahms Rowman and Littlefield, 2018.